 The renovation is being carried out according to plans by the office Planungsgruppe Darmstadt.
 The project is accompanied by extensive research by an architectural historian.
 The aim is to preserve the intact historic building fabric and to repair the damaged and weathered building components, taking into account the requirements of monument preservation and taking into account stability.
 Historical building techniques are applied.
 For example, lime plaster is planned for the façade.
 The color corresponds to the color scheme of the nave.

 The natural slate covering of the tower roof will be replaced, the cross on the spire will be removed and restored.
 In addition, the glazing will be repaired, the floors of the balconies will be waterproofed and the interior steel structure will be coated.
 On the bells, the ringing machine and partly the clappers will be replaced, the bell slats on the belfry will be replaced.
 The dials of the tower clock are in good condition, but will still be removed to protect them from damage.

-In the future, the tower of the Epiphany Church will also be inhabited: After completion of the renovation, a nesting opportunity will be created there for peregrine falcons, which have already enjoyed using the tower as a plucking ground to consume their prey undisturbed.
+In the future, the tower of the Epiphany Church will also be inhabited: Once the renovation is complete, a nesting area will be created there for peregrine falcons, which have already enjoyed using the tower as a plucking ground to eat their prey undisturbed.